Search

 The latest assessment from the World Bank released on Monday showed that rebuilding Ukraine's economy will cost an estimated $588 billion.
 The assessment is based on data from February 24, 2022, through December 31, 2025.

-Ukrainian officials are pitching Ukraine as a future European Union member and a lucrative investment destination but any funds depend on a ceasefire and a peace deal that remain elusive.
+Ukrainian officials are pitching Ukraine as a future European Union member and a lucrative investment destination but funds depend on a ceasefire and a peace deal.

-Zelenskiy also said that Ukrainian and U.S. negotiating teams would discuss the details of exchanges of war prisoners between Ukraine and Russia.
+Zelenskiy said Ukrainian and U.S. negotiators would also discuss on Thursday the details of prisoner-of-war exchanges between Ukraine and Russia.

 Key Takeaways